 How to use the Match function in Excel

-If you want to use the Match function in Excel then you have to take few given simple steps have a look.
+If you want to use the this function in Excel then you have to take few given simple steps have a look.

 For eg: If you have list of month, product name and units sold.
 Now you want to know relative position of particular month then you have to use match function to get the result.